 All prices are in Canadian dollars, per person and include:

 Return airfare from TORONTO, for departures from OTTAWA add $200 per person.
 Other cities are upon request.

 17 Nights in first class hotel accommodation.

 Full buffet breakfast daily at each hotel.
 Locally guided tours as per our detailed itinerary.

 15 Dinners and 10 Lunches during our land tour.
 All luggage porter service at each hotel.

 Local wine/beer or soft drinks with your meals.
 All gratuities for local guides and drivers.

 Fully hosted by Expo Cruises & Tours.
 All departure taxes and surcharges.

 Double Occupancy $8,995 Single Occupancy $10,795

 Deposit of $500 per person is required.
-Final payment is due for MAY 9th departure is January 30th and for SEPTEMBER 11th departure is JUNE 4th, 2020.
+Final payment is due by JUNE 4th, 2020.
 Save an additional 2% if you deposit and pay for your package by cheque.
 Please Note: A fee of $200 per person will apply to any cancellation prior to your final payment.